5 Sights in Jaén, Spain (with Map and Images)

 Show sight on map

-The Teatro Infanta Leonor is one of the theaters of the city of Jaén, Spain.
-It is a scenic space with more than 5,000 square meters of constructed area, a contemporary building that has a main hall with capacity for 800 spectators, and a rehearsal room and chamber music for 200.
-The building, designed by the architect José Manuel Pérez Muñoz, was inaugurated on January 11, 2008 by the then Prince and Princess of Asturias, Don Felipe and Doña Letizia.
+The Teatro Infanta Leonor is one of the theatres in the city of Jaén, Spain.
+It is a stage space with more than 5,000 square meters of constructed area, a contemporary building that has a main hall with a capacity for 800 spectators, and a rehearsal room and chamber music for 200.
+The building, designed by the architect José Manuel Pérez Muñoz, was inaugurated on 11 January 2008 by the then Prince and Princess of Asturias, King Felipe and Queen Letizia.

 Wikipedia: Teatro Infanta Leonor (Jaén) (ES)